scottschreckengaust/terraform-aws-base/README.md

-# terraform-aws-base
+# AWS Base Terraform module

-Terraform base module for basic information
+This module is really just a starting point